 Using a spread as an alternative to butter in both cooking and baking can not only elevate the taste but also make your meals and favourite treats healthier.

 If you’ve ever found yourself asking, “can you use Flora for baking?” then we have everything you need to know.
-Here we will share how you can use a butter substitute in your cooking as well as some great recipes for baking with Flora instead of butter.
+Here we will share how you can use a butter alternative in your cooking as well as some great recipes for baking with Flora instead of butter.

 Why should you use a Flora?

 We are becoming increasingly aware of the effect our diet has on our health, and this extends to using products like butter.
-Butter is higher in fat content and can be less healthy than using margarine or other butter substitutes like Flora.
-Switching to a butter substitute is not only good for your health, however.
+Butter is higher in fat content and can be less healthy than using margarine or other butter alternatives like Flora.
+Switching to a butter alternative is not only good for your health, however.
 It is also a more sustainable option, reducing the amount of energy and natural resources we use in its production.

 Can you cook with Flora?

-Just because you are switching from butter to a butter substitute doesn’t mean that you need to compromise on flavour or the ability to cook your favourite meals at home.
+Just because you are switching from butter to a butter alternative doesn’t mean that you need to compromise on flavour or the ability to cook your favourite meals at home.
 Here are three delicious recipes you can create at home using Flora:

 - Chicken korma: Who needs to order a takeaway when you can create your favourite dishes in the comfort of your own home?
 This chicken korma recipe gets its signature creamy flavour from Flora Buttery.